Armagnac Regiment

-The Régiment d'Armagnac (Regiment of Armagnac) was a line infantry regiment of the French Royal Army formed in 1776, which served during the American Revolution, and later the War of the First Coalition, until it was disbanded in 1794.
+The Armagnac Regiment (French: Régiment d'Armagnac) was a line infantry regiment of the French Royal Army raised in 1776, which served during the American Revolutionary War and War of the First Coalition until it was disbanded in 1794.
 Just two years after formation, the regiment would serve during the Anglo-French War seeing action in both North America and the Caribbean.
 Following their return, a brief period of peace followed until the revolution and subsequent war, which saw the regiment's lineage discontinued.

 Formation

 When Louis XV reviewed the French Royal Army after the end of the disastrous Seven Years' War, he insisted all regiments be equipped and organised the same way.
 This not only would help save money, but would help the army become a better force overall by completely reorganising the regimental system and standard doctrine.
 These reforms were pioneered by the late Maurice, Duc de Saxe (Duke of Saxony), who had served in the Seven Years' War with great distinction.

 As a result, all infantry regiments of more than two battalions, with some notable exceptions, were divided.
 The 1st and 3rd battalions disbanded and reformed the old regiment while the 2nd and 4th battalions formed a new provincial regiment and granted a number of precedence just after the former.

 Under the 1776 ordnance, the regimental structure and strengths were also altered.
 Each battalion would comprise (from right to left of the line): Company of Grenadiers (Compagnie des Grenadiers), 4 x Fusilier Companies (Compagnie des Fusiliers), Company of Chasseurs (Compagnie de Chasseurs) and a Company of Auxiliaries (Compagnie des Auxiliaires).

 Each company of Grenadiers would consist of: 1 x Captain, 1 x Second Captain, 1 x First Lieutenant, 1 x Second Lieutenant, 6 x Sub-Lieutenants (Port Drapeau), 1 x Sergeant Majors, 1 x Caporal-Fourrier, 4 x Sergeants, 8 x Corporals, 1 x Cadet Genleman, 1 x Frater (padre), 84 x Grenadiers, 2 x Drummers or other instruments, totalling 180 men, including the officers.

 The Fusilier Companies and Chasseur Company would be comprise a Second Colonel, 1 x Lieutenant Colonel, 1 x Captain Commander, 1 x Second Captain, 1 x First Lieutenant, 1 x Second Lieutenant, 2 x Second Lieutenants, 1 x Sergeant-Major, 1 x Caporal Fourrier, 5 x Sergeants, 10 x Corporals, 1 x Cadet Gentleman, 1 x Frater (padre), 144 x Fusiliers, 2 x Drummers or other instruments (2 x Buglers for the Chasseurs), totalling 171 men, including the officers.

 One of the regiments selected to split was the Régiment de Navarre.
 The 2nd and 4th battalions of that regiment then separated to form the new Régiment d'Armagnac, named after the historic province, today part of the departments of Gers, Landes, and Lot-et-Garonne.

 On formation, the regiment adopted the following uniforms published on 21 May 1776: White jacket, white small coat, black tricorne with white trim and a bourbon white bow tie, sky blue facings, sky blue lapels, aurora collars, sky blue cuffs, and white buttons.